eLTER-RI/metadata-schemas/README.md

 ℹ️ This action *does not automatically update the repository*.
 If desired, download the output (click the action's title, scroll down and download the output from the "artifacts" card) and commit.

 ### Extract subschemas from monolith(s)
-If, conversely, you want to extract subschemas from an updated monolith, trigger the action "create subschemas from monolith".
+If, conversely, you want to extract subschemas from an updated monolith, trigger the workflow [`create subschemas from monolith`](https://github.com/eLTER-RI/metadata-schemas/actions/workflows/subschemas-from-monolith.yml).
 Remember to download the artifacts and commit them to update the repo (see above).